lkubb/continuity.nvim/README.md

    impressively good job for most situations, it is very difficult to customize.
 If `:help sessionoptions` covers your use case, then you're golden.
 If you want anything else, you're out of luck.

+**Q: Why `Finni`?**

+A: One might assume the name of this plugin is a word play on the French "c'est fini" or a contraction of "fin" (French: end) and either "nie" (German: never) or even the "Ni!" by the "Knights Who Say 'Ni!'", for some reason.

+   But one would be mistaken.

+   This plugin is dedicated to one of the loveliest creatures that ever walked our Earth, my little kind-hearted and trustful to a fault sweetie Finni. ❤️

+   You lived a long life (for a hamster...) and were the best boy until the end.
+I will miss you, your curiosity and your unwavering will dearly, my little Finni.

+   Like your namesake plugin allows Neovim sessions to, may your memory live on forever.